 Rare Early Geological Map of Southern California -- Illustrating It as a Petroleum Region.

-The map also notes gold, silver and copper mining in the San Gabriel and San Bernardino Mountains, including Lytle Creek.
+The map also notes gold, silver, and copper mining in the San Gabriel and San Bernardino Mountains, including Lytle Creek.
 There is even a Marble deposit noted south of the Santa Ana River.

 Below the map is a profile showing the entire coastline from Santa Barbara to the Mojave Desert.

 Guillemin-Tarayre's map is part of a rare set of scientific works published by the French government.
-The map illustrated a section which relates to geology and mining in California and Nevada.
+The map illustrated a section that relates to geology and mining in California and Nevada.
 In 1864, as a result of a French military expedition to Mexico, the Commission Scientifique du Mexique was established.
 At the time, mining in California and Nevada were the focal point of a great deal of interest in Europe.